This tutorial shows you how to implement a Go application for App Engine—a

 http package to serve web pages

-The UI for the application looks like this:
+The web application looks like this:

 - Clone the tutorial project.